Azure/bicep/README.md

 az deployment group create -f ./main.bicep -g my-rg
 ```

-## How is life better with Bicep?

-* Simpler syntax when compared to equivalent ARM Template JSON
-  * No special `"[...]"` syntax required to write expressions
-    * Directly call parameters or variables in expressions without a function (no more need for `parameters('myParam')`)
-  * No quotes on property names (e.g. `"location"`)
-  * String interpolation: `'${namePrefix}-vm'` instead of `concat(parameters('namePrefix'), '-vm')`
-  * Direct `.` property access of a resource (e.g. `aks.properties.fqdn` instead of `reference(parameters('aksName')).properties.fqdn`)
-* Easily break your Bicep project down into multiple files with [modules](https://github.com/Azure/bicep/blob/main/docs/spec/modules.md)
-* Rich type validation and intellisense
-  * Advanced type validation based on all Azure resource type API definitions
-  * Completions on resource properties (`output sample string = resource.properties.*`)
-* Automatic dependency management in certain scenarios.
-Bicep will automatically add `dependsOn` in the compiled ARM Template if the symbolic name is used in another resource declaration.

 For more detail on taking advantage of new Bicep constructs that replace an equivalent from ARM Templates, you can read the [moving from ARM => Bicep](./docs/arm2bicep.md) doc.

 ## Known limitations